delster/stocksy/landingpages/sample-landing-page.md

     - '2117948'
     - '2089985'
     - '1921360'
+    - '2063998'
   heading: '24,566+ Dog Stock Photos, Curated Daily'
 discover:
   copy: >-
     Explore our curated galleries featuring the latest stock dog photography.
-    From the dog park to the back yard, we have business imagery for any occasion.
+    From the dog park to the back yard, we have doge imagery for any occasion.
   discoverImages:
     - caption: Cats and Dogs
       imageId: '433413'